 Welcome to Luther Seminary Student Employment!
+Thank you for your interest in student employment.
 We aim to provide information here to help you navigate all aspects of student employment, whether you are a student seeking an opportunity or a supervisor looking to supplement your current staff with a flexible, part-time student worker.
 Under each section you will find information and forms unique to both the student and the student supervisor to help in the employment process.

 Got a question that isn't answered on the website?
 Please feel free to contact Human Resources at firstname.lastname@example.org.

-- The guideline for all other student workers is as follows:
+The guideline for all other student workers is also 20 hours per week.

 Some job opportunities on campus require a clear background check to be on file before a student is eligible to apply.
 These positions will clearly denote the need for a background check within the job posting under Job Requirements.
 Please ensure you have a background check on file before applying.
 If you are unsure whether or not you have a background check on file, please contact the Associate Dean of Students.

 Similar to Background Checks, some job opportunities on campus may require you to sign additional confidentiality agreements.